Wire-Network/wire-docs/docs/api-reference/tooling/nodeop/usage/node-setups/producing-node.md

 `signature-provider` is defined with a 3-field tuple:

-* `public-key` - A valid SYSIO public key in form of a string.
+* `public-key` - A valid public key in form of a string.
 * `provider-spec` - It's a string formatted like `<provider-type>:<data>`
 * `provider-type` - KEY or KEOSD